fourlabsldn/GmailDoctrineBundle/README.md

     - See corresponding form, `FL\GmailDoctrineBundle\Form\Type\OutgoingEmailType`.
     - From field, according to what you have enabled through `FL\GmailDoctrineBundle\Entity\SyncSetting`.
 - `FL\GmailDoctrineBundle\Services\GoogleClientStatusWrapper` is a wrapper for `FL\GmailBundle\Services\GoogleClientStatus`.
-    - Copies the token authentication method, `GoogleClientStatusWrapper::isAuthenticated`.
+    - Copies the authentication method, `GoogleClientStatusWrapper::isAuthenticated`.
     - And two more methods `GoogleClientStatusWrapper::isSetupForDomain(string $domain)` and `GoogleClientStatusWrapper::isSetupForAtLeastOneDomain()`

-### Limitations
-- At the moment, this implementation assumes you are only managing one Google Apps Domain per Symfony application.

 ## License